crcn/programming-terms/README.md

-This is a compiled list of words, and their synonyms in programming terms.
+This is a curated list of terms, meanings, and synonyms.
+May it be a useful guide for helping you write obvious code in whatever you're working in.

 ## Class names